beam4/jekyll-netlify-boilerplate/pages/tutorial.md

 #### Print screen software and Online photo editor

-I am using Respberry Pi Plus3 B Single board computer as desktop, I installed Respberry Pi Desktop,it is actually Debian Linux, the software to capture print screen I use is `scrot`, the `scrot` installed by defult, you can check it installed or not by
+I am using Respberry Pi Plus3 B Single board computer as desktop, I installed Respberry Pi Desktop,it is actually Debian Linux.

+##### The Screen Print

+The software to capture print screen I use is `scrot`, the `scrot` installed by defult, Everytime you click 'Print Screen' button on upper right of the keyboard, there save a current screen in 'Home' folder with a format yearmounthdate.png.

+you can check it installed or not by

 $ apt list --installed

-You can search internet also.Everytime you press `Print Screen` botton on Keyboard, in `Home` folder, automaticly save a sreenshot in a format YearMounthDate.png,You can edit with online photo editor next.
+###### Online photo editor next.

-And use online photo editor with https://fotoflexer.com/editor/ to make the tutorial.
+And use online photo editor with https://fotoflexer.com/editor/ .

 #### Domain Name